The Best Way to Build an Audit Trail for RevRec

 Proper tracking also helps with forecasting.
 Your deferred revenue balance is a reliable indicator of future earnings, making it easier to plan for growth, manage cash flow, and allocate resources effectively.
 It turns a simple liability into a powerful strategic tool.

-How It Affects Your Financial Statements
+How Does It Impact Your Financial Statements?

 So, where does deferred revenue actually show up?
 Initially, it’s recorded as a current liability on your balance sheet.
 It sits there as a reminder of your obligation to your customers.
 It’s not yet part of your income because you haven’t fulfilled your end of the deal.